owencqueen/final_project_302/documentation.md

 This is the documentation for this repo.
 We based our intial structure and notation off of the [standard convention for the Rubik's Cube](http://www.rubiksplace.com/move-notations/).

 ## Rubik's Cube Representation
+All of the modules involved in the representation of the cube are in the [r_cube](https://github.com/owencqueen/final_project_302/tree/master/r_cube) directory.
-The class definition for the Rubik's Cube can be found in the template_class.py file.
-Member functions can be found in the cube.py file.
+- The class definition for the Rubik's Cube can be found in the [template_class.py](https://github.com/owencqueen/final_project_302/blob/master/r_cube/template_class.py) file.
+- Member functions can be found in the [cube.py](https://github.com/owencqueen/final_project_302/blob/master/r_cube/cube.py) file.
+- Functions to help with our solvers, as well as other programs, are contained in the [solver_helpers.py](https://github.com/owencqueen/final_project_302/blob/master/r_cube/solver_helpers.py) file.
 ### Cube Dimension
 ![2x2x2 Rubik's Cube](https://www.grubiks.com/images/puzzles/17/small.png) </br>
 Stored in the "dim" variable is the dimensions of the cube.
-Currently the only supported dimension is 2x2x2, but we have considered extendind our model to 3x3x3 (the standard size).
+Currently the only supported dimension is 2x2x2, but, if we had more time, we considered extending our model to 3x3x3.
 ### Orientation
 Orientation in space based off of conventional 2D representation of the cube [found here](https://www.codewars.com/kata/5b3bec086be5d8893000002e):
 ```